lancewood1/cloud-native-course-errata/README.md

     cf orgs
     cf spaces
     cf env <app-name>
+    cf domains
     cf delete-orphaned-routes
     ```

 ### Challenge questions

 - What is the "org"/"space" structure in your PCF installation?
+- What makes up a route?
 - Why do you have to use "--random-route"?
-What is the "cf push" option
+- What is the "cf push" option
   that lets you specify the hostname part of a route? ("cf push -h")
 - What are the environment variables that are automatically set
   by PCF?
 (Google `Cloud Foundry Environment Variables`)